 Currently we are treating over 400 in-patients and out-patients per day.
 [Recorded: SEPT 2022 daily average: 214 in-patients + 219 out-patients].
 We are bringing vital public healthcare to a vast catchment area; in fact, being the only public kids hospital in the entire region of East Africa, means we are constantly running at over-capacity.

 These kids deserve our greatest attention, born into dire poverty through no fault of their own; please join us in providing medical care to East & Central Africa’s only public children’s hospital.
-We are also receiving patients from outside of Kenya, from the neighboring East African countries.
+We have received patients from outside of Kenya, from the neighboring East African countries.
 Namely Tanzania, Uganda, Southern Sudan, Rwanda & Burundi.
 This hospital is, in addition, a teaching hospital partnering with Moi Medical School (Kenya’s 2nd largest university).

 The mission of the Shoe4Africa Children’s Hospital is to attain the highest level of advanced paediatric safe and effective medical and surgical care.
 A teaching hospital that will help empower, educate & enable the future of a healthy East Africa.